allenai/natural-instructions/tasks/README.md

 `task158_count_frequency_of_words.json` | Count number of occurrences of a word in the given sentence | Counting `task159_check_frequency_of_words_in_sentence_pair.json` | Check the frequency of a word in the two sentences | Counting, Classification
 `task156_codah_classification_adversarial.json` | Given a prompt, select the completion that is the most plausible. | Classification
-`task178_QuaRTz_question_answering` | Given a question, select correct answer from the given options using an Explanation. | Answer Generation
-`task223_QuaRTz_explanation_generation` | Given a question and its answer, generate an explanation statement. | Sentence Generation
 `task171_spl_translation_en_es.json` | Translate English questions to Spanish while preserving named entities in the original language | Translation
 `task172_spl_translation_en_fa.json` | Translate English questions to Farsi while preserving named entities in the original language | Translation
 `task173_spl_translation_en_it.json` | Translate English questions to Italian while preserving named entities in the original language | Translation